Lori-Ringhio97/OPC-UA-attacks-POC/README.md

 ```
 sudo docker cp tcpdumper:/capture.pcap <path_in_the_localhost_at_which_to_save_the_file>
 ```
+Then connect to the OPC UA Server using UAExpert.
+The address is: `opc.tcp://172.17.0.2:62541/Quickstarts/ReferenceServer`

 ### Cleanup
 By default Docker will keep images and containers.
 Here are some docker commands if you are not familiar with them: